oVirt/infra-docs/docs/PSI_OpenStack/IPA.markdown

 ===

 The FreeIPA server is hosted on [PSI Openstack](Overview.markdown) and used to manage user access to infra servers.
-It is reachable фе https://ipa.ovirt.org
+It is reachable at https://ipa.ovirt.org

 Enrolling a system
 ------------------